-Sometimes it can be tricky deciding between conducting a qualitative study or a quantitative survey to meet your research goals.
-But aside from the linguistic rationale, there is an easier way to differentiate the two study types, and it is probably best explained by describing their meeting point within the context of a research program.
+Sometimes deciding between conducting a qualitative study or a quantitative survey to meet your research goals can be tricky.
+It is best explained by describing their meeting point within the context of a research program.

 - Generate a study that promotes a conversation about content areas of interest.
 This type of qualitative study is essentially a discussion with the membership conducted in a focus group or one-on-one interviews.

 - Review results of the qualitative study, which will likely reveal a few content areas of interest.
 Our consultants will synthesize the responses and present tightened-up summaries with infographics or other visual media for efficient interpretation.

 - Generate a questionnaire with closed questions to quantify interest in each content area.
 This type of quantitative survey can be released to a larger audience, such as members, former members, or potential members.

 - Review the results and reveal which content area is most favorable.

 Closed-ended questions can only be answered from a predefined set of responses, such as ‘yes’ or ‘no’ answers, rating scales, or selecting from a series of response options.
 Quantifying the initial qualitative responses will determine the highest-ranking content area that is the most suitable for the said association’s next annual conference.